sanyahegde/PokemonGraphQLApp/README.md

 # Pokemon Graph QL Application

-This project uses Angular JS for the frontend and uses the public pokemon Graph QL Api, to display attributes of the pokemon character of your choice.
+This project uses Angular JS for the frontend and uses the public pokemon Graph QL API, to display attributes of the pokemon character of your choice.

 ## Development server